Admissions to Reception at Primary School for September 2019

 If the LA, or in the case of the voluntary aided sector the governing body of the school, are unable to comply with your preference and are unable to allocate a place for your child at your preferred school, you will have the right to make representations to an independent Appeals Panel.

 If you wish to appeal in the case of a community or voluntary controlled school, you should write to the Head of Education, Lambpit Street, Wrexham, LL11 1AR.
 For a Catholic school or a Church in Wales aided school, any appeal should be referred to the Clerk of the Governors of the school.
 The relevant addresses are to be found in the County Borough's Parents' Guide to Education Services in Wrexham.
 For pupils with statements this procedure is dealt with by The Pupil Support Officer, who is based at Lambpit Street and can be contacted on (01978) 298991.

 Occasionally, issues relating to a child’s ‘home address’ are brought to the LA’s attention after school places have been allocated.
-In such cases, the LA is obliged to carry out further investigations concerning a child’s ‘home address’ and in doing so, may ask parents/carers to provide official documentation as evidence confirming a child’s ‘home address’.
+In such cases, the LA is obliged to carry out further investigations concerning a child’s ‘home address’ and in doing so, I may ask parents/carers to provide official documentation as evidence confirming a child’s ‘home address’.
+If there is equal, shared custody of the child, it is left to the parents to decide which address to use but we may ask to see a Court Order or other evidence to confirm this arrangement exists.
+The LA cannot accept two applications for one child.
+Parents must therefore reach a joint agreement or obtain an appropriate Court Order and submit a single application.
 Parents/carers are advised that a child’s school place may be lawfully withdrawn if the information given on their application is subsequently found to be fraudulent or misleading.
 The consequence of this could be that there may no longer be a place available for the child at their next nearest school.
-If two parents cannot agree which school/schools they prefer, they must seek independent legal advice, and if necessary an appropriate court order, before submitting a single application to the LA.